Specialized Equipment for Unique Projects · · 17 min read

 Evaluate Job Site Conditions

-Before renting an aerial boom, it is crucial to conduct a thorough evaluation of the job site.
-This assessment is vital for ensuring safety and efficiency during operation.
+Before renting an aerial boom lift, conduct a thorough evaluation of the job site.
 Consider the following factors:

-Terrain: Assess whether the ground is level or if there are slopes and uneven surfaces.
-This aspect significantly impacts the stability of the elevator.
+• Terrain: Is the ground level, or are there slopes and uneven surfaces?
+This affects the stability of the lift.

-Surface Conditions: Verify that the surface can adequately support the weight of the hoist and its load.
-It is essential to avoid soft or unstable ground that could compromise safety.
+• Surface Conditions: Ensure the surface can support the weight of the lift and its load.
+Avoid soft or unstable ground.

-Overhead Hazards: Identify any power lines, trees, or structures that could pose risks during operation.
-Always maintain a safe distance from these hazards to prevent accidents.
+• Overhead Hazards: Identify any power lines, trees, or structures that could pose a risk during operation.
+Always maintain a safe distance from these hazards.

 Assess Load and Lifting Requirements